No countries from North America or Western Europe have made it into the top 10 best-performing nations on classroom behaviour.

 A new league table, produced alongside the Pisa (Programme for International Student Assessment) survey of academic ability, concludes that such nations - including the UK - have again been outperformed by the Far East and those formerly on the other side of the Iron Curtain.

-Pupil questionnaires carried out as part of Pisa - an Organisation for Economic Co-operation and Development (OECD) programme - show that the UK lags behind countries such as Japan, Romania, China and Thailand for the quality of relationships between teachers and pupils, noise and disorder and the amount of time it takes for a lesson to begin.
+Pupil questionnaires carried out as part of Pisa - an Organisation for Economic Co-operation and Development (OECD) programme - show that the UK lags behind countries like Japan, Romania, China and Thailand for the quality of relationships between teachers and pupils, the level of noise and disorder, and the amount of time it takes for a lesson to begin.